-the central tendency exposure (CTE) and reasonable maximum exposure (RME) results of the Monte Carlo simulation for 60 persons.
+This report is for a default scenario Monte Carlo simulation of a bathroom facility used by 50 persons in a school.
+It provides information about the scenario parameters and the central tendency exposure (CTE) and reasonable maximum exposure (RME) results of the Monte Carlo simulation for 50 persons.
 This report uses scientific notation for numbers greater than 10,000 (1.0E+4) or less than 0.001 (1.0E-3).
-Parameter values in this custom scenario that differ from the default parameters for the standard scenario are highlighted in red.